 This course examines the film genres of horror, fantasy and science fiction.
-The works of Todd Browning, Curt Siodmak, and Val Lewton are among the artists covered.
+The works of Tod Browning, Curt Siodmak, and Val Lewton are among the films covered.

-FILM STUDY - 20TH CENTURY COMEDY THEA 113
+THEA 113 FILM STUDY - 20TH CENTURY COMEDY

 Beginning with the "Golden Age of Hollywood," this course explores comedic film styles from slapstick silent movies through the birth and development of modern comedy.